mghpcc-projects/user_level_slurm_reservations/README.md

   3. The Slurm controller node in the partition is not available for HIL operations and is **not** marked with the ```HIL``` feature.

-  4. HIL nodes may be released from a HIL reservation through
+  4. Nodes may be released from a ULSR reservation through
   ```hil_release```, even though they are not up and running Linux.
   Some error messages may appear in the Slurmctld log file.
 Note that
   detailed system behavior has not been fully evaluated and is likely